kouks/bowman/README.md

 Bowman is a classic flash game, where the goal is to either shoot at other players or a target.
 Clicking and moving your mouse allows you to adjust power and angle of the arrow.
 There are, however, other factors that reflect on the trajectory of the projectile - like wind and walls.
 My implementation in _JavaScript_ allows shooting at targets and even creating your own scenarios.

 ## Technologies
 I used multiple technologies to help me with the implementation.
-The most impactful one is Vue.js, which is a lightweight and elegant _JavaScript_ framework that allows you to create components to organize your application.
+The most impactful one is __Vue.js__, which is a lightweight and elegant _JavaScript_ framework that allows you to create components to organize your application.

 ## Structure
 ### Game